-As at 31 December 2019, the goodwill was carried at \$\$126.1 million, which represents 78.7% of the Group's total non-current assets and 86.8% of total equity.
-Management allocated goodwill to the respective cash-generating units ("CGUs") as disclosed in Note 15 to the financial statements.
+As at 31 December 2020, the net carrying amount of goodwill is \$\$123.1 million, which represents 79.1% of the Group's total non-current assets and 80.2% of total equity.
+Management allocated goodwill to the respective cash-generating units ("CGUs") as disclosed in Note 14 to the financial statements.
 The recoverable amounts of the identified CGUs have been determined based on value-in-use calculations.
-As at 31 December 2019, the Company's investment in subsidiaries amounted to \$\$125.1 million.
+During the year ended 31 December 2020, management recognised impairment loss of \$\$3.0 million on goodwill allocated to the Paediatrics CGU.
+As at 31 December 2020, the Company's investment in subsidiaries amounted to \$\$133.4 million.
 The subsidiaries operate clinics in Singapore.
-Six of the subsidiaries have indicators of impairment and the carrying amount of these investment in subsidiaries amounted to \$\$21.4 million as at 31 December 2019.
+As disclosed in Note 15 to the financial statements, in consideration of the business impact from the COVID-19 pandemic and the operating performance of the Company's subsidiaries, management has identified seven subsidiaries with indicators of impairment.
+The net carrying amount of these investment in subsidiaries amounted to \$\$54.2 million as at 31 December 2020.
 Management performed the impairment assessment for subsidiaries with indicators of impairment and determined their recoverable amounts based on value-in-use calculations.

-We considered the audit of management's impairment assessment of goodwill and investment in subsidiaries to be a key audit matter due to the magnitude of the carrying amounts of goodwill and investment in subsidiaries in the financial statements as at 31 December 2019.
-In addition, these areas were significant to our audit because the impairment assessment process involves significant management judgement and required the management to make various assumptions in the underlying cash flow forecasts.
+We considered the audit of management's impairment assessment of goodwill and investment in subsidiaries to be a key audit matter due to the magnitude of the carrying amounts of goodwill and investment in subsidiaries in the financial statements as at 31 December 2020.
+In addition, these areas were significant to our audit because the impairment assessment process involves significant management judgement, coupled with the heightened level of estimation uncertainty associated with the current market and economic condition, which requires the management to make various assumptions in the underlying cash flow forecasts.